cshepscorp/nosql-social/README.md

   run `git clone https://github.com/cshepscorp/nosql-social` to clone onto your machine\
   run `npm i` to install the appropriate packages for this application\
   `npm start` to run your server\
-  You will need access to have access to MongoDB on your machine.\
+  You will need to have access to MongoDB on your machine.\
   Instructions for installing MongoDB can be found here: (https://docs.mongodb.com/manual/installation/)

   <a name="usage"></a>